Magical Girl Lyrical Nanoha ViVid: Manga

+Anime

 On August 15, 2014, an anime adaptation of Magical Girl Lyrical Nanoha ViVid was announced at Comiket 86 and aired from April 3 to June 19, 2015.
 The anime is produced by A-1 Pictures with direction by Yuuki Itoh, screenplays by Naruo Kobayashi, and character designs by Masaaki Yamano.
 The opening theme is "Angel Blossom" by Nana Mizuki and the ending theme is "Pleasure treasure" by Yukari Tamura.

 A spin-off anime series, titled ViVid Strike!, aired 12 episodes from October 1 to December 17, 2016, on Tokyo MX and other television networks.
 The series is directed by Junji Nishimura and produced by Seven Arcs Pictures, with the screenplay written by Masaki Tsuzuki, character designs by Takuya Fujima and Mariko Itō, and music by Yoichiro Yoshikawa.
 The series is streamed on Amazon Video in the United Kingdom and North America.
 The opening theme is "Future Strike" by Yui Ogura and the ending theme is "Starry Wish" by Inori Minase.